tfujisawa/tr2_tutorial/README.md

 There are two version of tr2, python2 and python3.
 I recommend the python3 version unless you have special reasons to use python2.

-The python2 version is available in its repository.
+**In this tutorial, we use python2 version.** The python2 version is available in its repository.

 <https://bitbucket.org/tfujisawa/tr2-delimitation>

 If you have an environment with Mercurial installed, you can clone the repository.